Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/navs.md

 ### Nav light

 A gray line is set under the items.
+An active item is underlining by an Orange line.

 {% capture example %}
 <ul class="nav o-nav-light">